Synonyms

 Example queries

-In this example, we have stored the bi-directional synonyms above into synonym slot ONE, which will also retrieve results that contains matches with computer and pc besides laptop.
+tore the bi-directional synonyms into the synonym slot ONE, which also retrieves results that contain matches with computer and pc besides laptop.

 {